 Other sorts of regulations exist too.
 For instance, the Securities and Exchange Commission has begun to regulate initial offerings of new cryptocurrencies as if they were initial public offerings of stock.
 Some states have also adopted mandates in their laws.

-Maybe someday crypto such as Bitcoin and Ethereum will bring about a world of frictionless buying and selling.
-For now, though, users of virtual currencies that can be converted into dollars still have to deal with the realities of the current financial system.
+Under current tax laws, users of virtual currencies that can be converted into dollars have to deal with the realities of the IRS tax law system.

 Have Questions About Bitcoin Taxes?
 Speak with a Lawyer

-If you're in a tax bind over a virtual coin transaction or any other situation where crytpocurrency is being used, a tax attorney can help you through the process.
+If you're in a tax bind over virtual coin transactions or any other situation where cryptocurrency is being used, a tax attorney can help you through the process.
 Consider reaching out to a qualified tax lawyer near you as you navigate this complex and uncertain new legal terrain.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help